-- Feasibility: This assessment determines whether the objectives can be realistically achieved within the envisaged timeframe if there is special need for technical support and training and services. - EOSC readiness: This assessment determines whether there are clear plans to share the ultimate results (datasets, services, etc.) in EOSC. - Impact: This assessment determines the impact of the use case across Europe, or even beyond Europe.
+- Feasibility: This assessment determines whether the objectives can be realistically achieved within the envisaged timeframe, and if there are special needs for technical support, training, and services. - EOSC readiness: This assessment determines whether there are clear plans to share the ultimate results (datasets, services, etc.) in EOSC. - Impact: This assessment determines the impact of the use case across Europe, or even beyond Europe.

-If the use case is accepted during the blind peer-review process, the project grants access to infrastructure and platform services, resources, and offers dedicated support and training when needed.
-More specifically, the support is offered taking into consideration different aspects such as:
+If the use case is accepted during the peer-review process, the project grants access to infrastructure and to the platform's services and resources and offers dedicated support and training when needed.
+More specifically, the support is offered taking into consideration different aspects, such as: